 Although nothing beats smokin’ a j on a warm autumn day, sometimes burning herb isn’t an option.
-Some patients avoid smoking anything for a number of excellent reasons.
-Other patients don’t want to smell like cannabis, while still others find the best relief from eating their weed rather than inhaling.
+Some patients avoid smoking anything for a number of totally fair reasons.
+Other patients don’t want to smell like cannabis, while still others find the best relief from eating their weed rather than inhaling it.

 Or maybe you just like your edibles really, really strong.
 Much stronger than ones that are commercially or medically available.

 If you meet any of these criteria, or if you just want to infuse your own homemade, homegrown recipes without all the hassle of whipping up a fresh batch of bud-infused butter each time — peep below!

 Using Extracts for Easy Edibles

 You can make edibles by skipping the two most attention-consuming steps: extracting with cooking oils, and calculating your dose.
 To do this, you’ll infuse your food with an extract (or concentrate, like hashish) instead of starting from scratch.